 Education - higher

-In 2016, after finishing a contract as the house bassist of the 'HAL MS Zuiderdam' cruise ship.
-Jelmer moved to Berlin and has since then become one of the active musicians on the scene.
+In 2016 Jelmer moved to Berlin and has since then become one of the active session musicians on the scene.

-Amongst the musicians he has performed with are:
+Amongst the musicians and bands he has worked with are: